IsraelAzoulay/multi-class-image-classifier-computer-vision/README.md

 - **Objective:** Classifying images into three distinct food categories.
 - **Accuracy:** Achieves an exceptional **96+%** accuracy on the test set.
 - **Development Environment:** Google Colab for development and execution.
-- **Deployment:** The optimal model is deployed on Hugging Face, providing an accessible user interface for practical applications.
+- **Deployment:** The optimal model is deployed on Hugging Face as an interactive app.

 ## Repository Contents
 - **Notebooks:**